gideon-wade/NothingCanGoWrong/instructions/instructions.md

 #### 2

 Note #7:
 Now, mix Laudle with Oxofizz.
-The final product will be a yellow fizzy liquid.
+The final product will be Cider.

 #### 3

 Note #8:
-Take the two yellow liquids and combine them.
+Mix Cider and Applumid.
 This should result in Tonicum.

 #### 4